tkne/zbxitsc/GLLD/README.md

 </br>

-Now that we have created the templates above, let's create some graphs by checking both template boxes and clicking on **Run**:
+Now that we have created the templates above, let's create some graphs by checking both template boxes and clicking on **Run** afterwards:

 ![glld_run](https://imgur.com/0Vtcpbu.png)